PARIS | d.s. travel guide

 yann couvreur: has several locations and the cutest packaging

-fancier places that are really really great but need reservations way in advance
+fancier places that are really really good, but need reservations way in advance

 l'avant comptoir (saint germain): takes reservations + l'avant comptoir de mer is a walk-in that serves seafood tapas and france's famous bordier butter. in saint germain. one of bourdain's recommended places to eat in paris